-This initiative focuses on increasing use of maternal, newborn, and child health (MNCH) services, and on prevention of mother to child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
-Working closely with the government of Ethiopia, Pathfinder serves as a technical subcontractor to IntraHealth, with primary responsibility for increasing demand for MNCH/PMTCT services at the community level.
-As the lead agency for community mobilization, Pathfinder works closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of MNCH/PMTCT services.
+This initiative focuses on increasing use of maternal, newborn, and child health services and preventing mother-to-child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
+Working closely with the government of Ethiopia, Pathfinder is increasing demand for PMTCT services at the community level.
+Pathfinder works closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of maternal and child health and PMTCT services.

 Pathfinder also works to strengthen systems of referral linkage between the community and health centers.
-Moreover, the organization conducts activities aimed at building the capacity of civil society organizations so that they integrate PMTCT into their routine activities as a means to ensure sustainability.
+Moreover, we build capacity of civil society organizations, helping them integrate PMTCT into their routine activities to ensure sustainability.

 With this five-year award from CDC, Pathfinder works with the Ethiopian Ministry of Health to increase access to and use of cervical cancer prevention services among HIV-positive women in Ethiopia.

 Ethiopian Women's and Girl's Empowerment through Education and Reproductive Health Knowledge and Access to Services

 With funding from the Packard Foundation, Pathfinder worked with local partners to improve the education, health, rights, and social status of adolescent girls and women.